kreonjr/CourseProject/python/collect_data/README.md

 ### `get_project_text.py`

 Given a `repo_forks.csv` file (see above) and a directory of cloned repositories, harvests text from document files at the top level of each repository.
 Processes PDFs, Word documents, Powerpoint documents, and markdown files.

+The script converts sequences of whitespace characters into single space characters.
+The script also converts non-ASCII Unicode characters to their closest ASCII equivalents.

 #### Arguments
 * `--projectlist`: CSV file containing information about the cloned CS 410 projects.
 Helps associate project URLs with harvested text.